LinusJHoffmann/DissMatch/README.md

    - Run the code.
      - It cleans and normalises area names to ensure accurate matching.
      - It builds a linear programming model to maximize satisfaction scores based on preferences and constraints.
-     - It solves the assignment problem using the PuLP library.
+     - It solves the assignment problem using the PuLP library = it finds all the matches that maximise the aggregate satisfaction = the highest possible choices will be matched.

 4. Output:
    - The code prints assignments and statistics to the console.
-   - It writes the final matches (with student choice ranking) to a new sheet called `matches` in the Excel file.
+   - It also writes the final matches (with student choice ranking) to a new sheet called `matches` in the Excel file.

 **Requirements**